International Day of Play

 When is the International Day of Play?

-The International Day of Play happens on 11 June.
+International Day of Play takes place each year on 11 June.

 How can I get involved?